-Chairs: Laurie Stephey and Sandra Ciocio
+Chairs: Laurie Stephey and Juliane Reinhardt

 The Policy Subcommittee interacts with HR to improve Lab policies and make sure existing policies are applied fairly and consistently in order to make the Lab a family-friendly workplace that values work-life balance.
 To date, the Policy Subcommittee has reviewed data on women scientists, including: a head count over the past three years, hiring rates for women scientists, compensation comparables, and turnover and retention rates.
 This committee has also helped bring the back-up care system for emergency child and senior care and worked to make sure that lactation rooms are set up throughout the campus.

-- Stop the clock policy awareness
+Stop the clock Policy Awareness

 Chairs: Elizabeth Stuart and Teresa Calarco